DataBiosphere/kernel-service-poc/local-dev/README.md

 This directory contains scripts for running continuous development builds.
 This is not necessary for deployment, but it can be helpful for developing faster.
-The provided setup script clones the kernel-service-poc-config git repo, points it to the local version of this repo (rather than a published version), and points skaffold to the -config repo's kustomize.
+The provided setup script clones the terra-config git repo, points it to the local version of this repo (rather than a published version), and points skaffold to the -config repo's kustomize.
-If you need to pull changes to the -config repo, just delete your local kernel-service-poc-config directory and rerun the script.
+If you need to pull changes to the -config repo, just delete your local terra-config directory and rerun the script.

 To use this, first ensure Skaffold is installed on your local machine (available at https://skaffold.dev/).
 You may need to use gcloud to provide GCR credentials with `gcloud auth configure-docker`.
 Finally, run local-run.sh with your target environment as the first argument: